yournextstore/new.store/docs/new-store-prd.md

 - **Error Handling:** Define robust handling for `getimg.ai` API errors and upload failures.
 - **Latency:** Parallelizing calls is crucial to manage the added latency.
 - **Stylistic Consistency:** Ensure generated images align reasonably with the store's theme (may require prompt engineering).
+- **Embedding Consistency:** Ensure embeddings generated for new images use the same model (`text-embedding-3-small`) and process as those for the initial static library migration.

 **Technical Reference: Example `getimg.ai` API Interaction (Bash Script)**